capricephillips/GettingStarted/README.md

 ----------------------------------------------------------------------
 #### <a name="conflicts"></a>I git pulled and now I have a konflict.
 What do I do?

 Fix it.
-The error messinge tells you which files contain the konflict.
+The error messinge tells you which files contain the conflict.
 Open them in an editor and search for the string '&gt;&gt;&gt;&gt;&gt;&gt;'.
 Just like in svn, the portion of code between this string and the '======' mark is the remote version, while the portion below it and above the '&lt;&lt;&lt;&lt;&lt;&lt;' string is your local version.
 Edit the file so it is correct.
-Then, to resolve the konflict in &lt;filename&gt;you 'git add &lt;filename&gt;' before you then `git commit` to save your changes.
+Then, to resolve the conflict in &lt;filename&gt;you 'git add &lt;filename&gt;' before you then `git commit` to save your changes.
 You will also want to push your change to the remote branch on, for example, a hosting service like GitHub.

-If you find yourself fixing complicated konflicts often, you may want to learn how to use a `mergetool` to compare the differences.
+If you find yourself fixing complicated conflicts often, you may want to learn how to use a `mergetool` to compare the differences.
 A more involved tutorial can be found [here](https://gist.github.com/karenyyng/f19ff75c60f18b4b8149)